This page will be regularly updated as new information is received

 For information on global efforts to manage this outbreak, visit the WHO website for current situation reports on COVID-19: (https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports)

-As of 24 November 2020, 10 countries (Commonwealth of the Northern Marianas (CNMI), Fiji, French Polynesia, Guam, New Caledonia, Papua New Guinea (PNG), Republic of the Marshall Islands (RMI), Solomon Islands, Vanuatu and Wallis and Futuna) in the PICTs have reported 20,386 cases and 180 deaths, with a case fatality proportion of 0.9%
+As of 19 January 2021, 12 countries (Commonwealth of the Northern Marianas (CNMI), Federated States of Micronesia (FSM), Fiji, French Polynesia, Guam, New Caledonia, Papua New Guinea (PNG), Republic of the Marshall Islands (RMI), Samoa, Solomon Islands, Vanuatu and Wallis and Futuna) in the PICTs have reported 26,273 cases and 268 deaths, with a case fatality proportion of 1.0%.

-- Solomon Islands has not reported a new case in the past 14 days.
+- Samoa, Vanuatu, Solomon Islands and RMI have not reported a new case in the past 42 days.

-- RMI, Wallis and Futuna, Vanuatu, New Caledonia, Fiji, French Polynesia, PNG, CNMI and Guam have reported new cases in the past 14 days.
+- FSM, New Caledonia, Fiji, French Polynesia, PNG, CNMI and Guam have reported new cases in the past 14 days.

-- New Zealand: There are currently 52 active cases (including 4 community cases).
+- New Zealand: There are currently 85 active cases (all border cases).
+There has been no community case since 18 November 2020.

 For further information on specific countries in the Pacific contact the respective government authorities.